 Book a private appointment with a local pharmacist today to discover treatment options

 What are the symptoms of systemic sclerosis?

 There are lots of possible symptoms of systemic sclerosis.
 Which ones are present will vary between different people.

-The earliest symptom is a problem called Raynaud's phenomenon.
+The earliest symptom of systemic sclerosis is a problem called Raynaud's phenomenon.
 In this condition there are temporary changes to the skin in response to cold or stress - usually in the fingers, toes and nose.
 The skin turns very pale, blue and then red.
 It returns to normal when warm or no longer stressed.
 This is caused by a narrowing of the small blood vessels in situations where there is cold or stress.
 Note: if you have Raynaud's phenomenon it does NOT necessarily mean that you will develop systemic sclerosis.
 Raynaud's phenomenon on its own is a common condition and most people who have Raynaud's phenomenon will not develop systemic sclerosis.
-See separate leaflet called Raynaud's Phenomenon for details.
+See the separate leaflet called Raynaud's Phenomenon for details.

-Other skin symptoms
+Other skin symptoms of systemic sclerosis

 - Patches of hard or thickened skin.
 In limited cutaneous systemic sclerosis (lcSSc) this affects the face, forearms and lower legs up to the knee.
 It tends to start and progress slowly.
 In diffuse cutaneous systemic sclerosis (dcSSc) skin changes also can involve the upper arms, thighs or trunk.
 This usually comes on quickly, over a few months, but tends to settle and improve after 3-5 years.
 If this affects your mouth it can be difficult to open it widely.